Dramatis Dossier - Iron Automata

 A Relic Linked to the Men of Iron

-The most important clue is one of its special rules:
+The most important clue is one of its special rules - Man of Iron.
+That name does not feel accidental.

-The war against the Men of Iron was one of the greatest disasters in human history.
+War against the Men of Iron was one of the great tragedies in human history.
 The sources describe weapons capable of destroying stars, autonomous war machines, self-replicating engines of destruction, and machines capable of evolving and producing themselves without human control.
 After this conflict, true artificial intelligence became one of the greatest taboos of the Imperium.
-In Imperial doctrine, such intelligence is known as:
+In Imperial doctrine, such intelligence is known as Abominable Intelligence and is treated as one of the most dangerous forms of technological heresy.
+This is one of the reasons why the Imperium relies so heavily on servitors — lobotomized biological beings turned into cybernetic tools — instead of creating fully independent artificial minds.

 Is the Iron Automata Actually a Man of Iron?